-The PSL Ontology consists of a set of first-order logic theories within which there is a distinction between core theories and definitional extensions .
+The PSL Ontology consists of a set of first-order logic theories within which there is a distinction between core theories and definitional extensions 2.
 Core theories introduce new primitive concepts, while all terms introduced in a definitional extension that are conservatively defined using the terminology of the core theories.

-All core theories within the ontology are consistent extensions of PSL-Core $(T{psl\core})$ , although not all extensions need be mutually consistent.
+All core theories within the ontology are consistent extensions of PSL-Core (T{psl_core}) , although not all extensions need be mutually consistent.
+Table 1 is a summary of the key terms in the lexicon of the eight core theories which will be used in this chapter.

-Also, the core theories need not be conservative extensions of other core theories.
-The relationships among the core theories in the PSL Ontology are depicted in Figure 1.
-Table 1 is a summary of the key terms in the lexicon of the core theories which will be used in this chapter.
+3.1 Activity and Activity Occurrence

-3.1.
-Activity and Activity Occurrence.
-In general, business and engineering processes are described at the type level - a process specification characterizes a certain general structure.
-In turn, this structure, in turn, might admit of many instantiations which - depending on how constrained the structure is - might differ considerably from one another.
-A robust foundation for process modelling, therefore, should be able to characterize both the general process structure described by a model as well as the class of possible instantiations of that structure.
-Moreover, such a foundation must be able clearly to represent the constraints that a process model places on something's counting as an instantiations of the process, the constraints on process execution.
+In general, business and engineering processes are described at the type level-a process specification characterizes a certain general pattern that might admit of many instantiations which might differ considerably from one another.
+For example, the specification of the manufacturing process for making a car will describe different sequences of tasks for building the components of the car and may even describe alternative ways of producing subassemblies.
+A robust foundation for process modelling, therefore, should be able to characterize both the general process pattern described by a specification as well as the class of possible instantiations of that pattern.
+Moreover, such a foundation must be able to clearly represent the constraints that a process specification places on something's counting as an instantiations of the process, that is, the constraints on process execution.

 Within the PSL Ontology, an activity is a repeatable pattern of behaviour, while an activity occurrence corresponds to a concrete instantiation of this pattern.
-The relationship between activities and activity occurrences is represented by the occurrence\of(o, a) relation.
+The relationship between activities and activity occurrences is represented by the $occurrence_of(o, a)$ relation.
 Activities may have multiple occurrences, or there may exist activities which never occur.
 Any activity occurrence corresponds to a unique activity.